btakita/webrat-and-unobtrusize-js-presentation/presentation.markdown

 * Controller Tests

   * Single action
-  * Only the rendered html (in test::unit by default and if integrate_views is on in rspec)
+  * Only the rendered html
   * Easy to TDD
   * Comprehensive
   * Boiler-plate tests mixed with more interesting tests